-Jumbo Loans Vary on Location
+Jumbo Loans Vary by Location

-The federal institutions, Freddie Mac and Fannie Mae, follow housing prices in regions closely.
-They then set the limit for conventional or conforming loans, based on what they believe is a fair market value for properties.
+The federal institutions Freddie Mac and Fannie Mae follow housing prices in regions closely.
+They then set the limit for conventional or conforming loans based on what they believe is a fair market value for properties.
 These amounts vary widely between states and even between counties within a state.

-On the other hand, mortgages even a single dollar over that cutoff are considered jumbo loans, and both Freddie Mac and Fannie Mae will decline to purchase them from your lender.
+Mortgages that are even a single dollar over that cutoff are considered jumbo loans, and both Freddie Mac and Fannie Mae will decline to purchase them from your lender.
 That can be beneficial, because you know your lender won’t change, like it often does with conventional or conforming loans.

 Lenders Set Their Own Standards for Jumbo Loans

 Conforming loans must meet special guidelines, especially if your lender hopes to sell the instrument to Fannie Mae or Freddie Mac.
 With jumbo loans, since your lender will likely retain the mortgage indefinitely, they can make their own decisions about credit scores and other key underwriting guidelines.

 For most conforming loans, lenders cap your debt-to-income ratio at 43 percent, including your mortgage payment.
 For some jumbo lenders, that number could drop down to 36 percent, limiting your ability to use credit for other purchases for the near future.

 More Debt and Bigger Down Payments Are Involved in Jumbo Loans

-You will also need more liquid capital up front to purchase your home.
-Buyers with less than 20 percent down available will pay for the convenience of that lower up-front investment.
+You will also need more liquid capital upfront to purchase your home.
+Buyers with less than 20 percent down available will pay for the convenience of that lower upfront investment.
 You will likely need to pay for private mortgage insurance (PMI), which can substantially increase your monthly payment.